Yarrawarrah: Locale

 Yarrawarrah borders the Royal National Park and contains many pockets of bushland.
 It is a hilly suburb stretching to the valley of Engadine, with several fire trail heads (Turrella, Fairy Creek).
 Yarrawarrah contains many streets named after places in Western Australia and South Australia, including Nullabor Place, Gibson Street, Wittenoom Place, Roebourne Street, Carnarvon Street and Exmouth Place, along with Aboriginal themes (animals, plants) and War themes (Victoria's Cross recipients, notable local veterans).

 Local Amenities

 Yarrawarrah has a small shopping village with a landmark windmill, containing a medical practice, pharmacy hair salon, Italian and Chinese restaurants, and a convenience store.
-The windmill itself has gained popularity in November 2009, boasting its own Facebook page and acting as a community forum.
+The windmill itself has gained popularity in November 2009.
 The Yarrawarrah Community Hall is also across the road from the shopping village with a main hall (90 standing, 70 seated) and meeting room (15 standing, 10 seated) available for hire, with adjacent North Engadine Scout Hall.

-Yarrawarrah Public School was established in 1968 is located behind the shopping village on Old Bush Road.
-The school has twelve classes.
-There are two Early Stage 1 (Kindergarten) classes, four Stage 1 classes (Year 1 and 2), three Stage 2 classes (Year 3 and 4), one Stage 2/3 class (Year 4 and 5) and two Stage 3 classes (Year 5 and 6).